What is MVP?

 Zappos

 Zappos is a marketplace for branded shoes and clothing.
-The concept of shopping online seems obvious now, but back in 1999, Nick Swinmurn had to find a way to test the hypothesis that customers were ready to buy shoes on the Internet.
+The concept of shopping online seems obvious now, but back in 1999, Nick Swinmurn had to find a way to test the hypothesis that customers were ready to use the Internet to buy shoes.

 To start, he chose ‘Wizard of Oz’ MVP.
 Swinmurn went to the local stores in the San Franсisco area, took pictures of shoes they sold, and uploaded them to the website.
 When a user would place an order, he would go to a store, buy the pair and ship it over.